syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 {% tabs %}
 {% highlight vb.net %}
-'Load the PowerPoint presentation and convert to PDF Dim pptxDoc As IPresentation = Presentation.Open("C:\Users\meikandai\Desktop\PerpetuaFont.pptx") 'Inititalize 'ChartToImageConverter' to convert charts in the slides, and this is optional pptxDoc.ChartToImageConverter = New ChartToImageConverter()
+'Load the PowerPoint presentation and convert to PDF Dim pptxDoc As IPresentation = Presentation.Open("Sample.pptx") 'Initialize 'ChartToImageConverter' to convert charts in the slides, and this is optional pptxDoc.ChartToImageConverter = New ChartToImageConverter()

 'Initializes the 'SubstituteFont' event to set the replacement font